sani-coop/edx-documentation/en_us/shared/exercises_tools/math_expression_input.rst

 #.
 Select **Edit**.
 The advanced editor opens the template and shows the OLX
    markup that you can use for this problem type.

 #.
-Replace the guidance provided by the template to add your own text for the
+Replace the guidance provided by the template to add your own text.
+For
-   question or prompt, answer options, explanation, and so on.
+   example, replace the question or prompt, answer options, and solution.

 #.
-Update the OLX to use any additional tags and attributes in your problem.
+Update the OLX to use any additional elements and attributes in your
+   problem.

 #.
 Select **Settings** to provide an identifying **Display Name** and define
    settings for the problem.
 For more information, see :ref:`Problem Settings`.